The streetlight effect got its name from the following anecdote:

 ## Distracting Ego

 A marketing teacher once asked his students what would be the biggest competitive advantage for a hotdog stand.
-Answers started fusing and shouting out ideas revolving around location, quality, price, taste...
+Students started shouting out ideas revolving around location, quality, price, taste...
 Once answers ran out, the teacher simply said: 'A starving crowd'.

 We tend to default to things that are under our control, even if they have little to no influence over the situation compared to external factors.
 This is because such things are known and obvious to us, in plain sight, so to speak, and they preserve our ego from the harm that could come with uncertainty.